ForJ-Latech/fwm/README.md

 # Discord
 https://discord.gg/FzEjsff

+# License
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 3 of the License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 _Sneaky original team list: James Ehlmann, Stephan Hibbard, James Ortis, Ryan Walters, Matthew Swart, Jack Strickland, Diwakar Simkhada, and Joseph Hardy_